Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 > aside negative
 >
->  Training the Time Series Forecast model may take 2-3 minutes.
+>  **Training the Time Series Forecast model** may take 2-3 minutes in this case.
 Indicative training times available at [Training on Multi-Series Data](https://docs.snowflake.com/user-guide/snowflake-cortex/ml-functions/forecasting#training-on-multi-series-data).
 >

 3. Test Forecasting model output for one day.